Total – Tyra Redevelopment Project

 The proposed developments at the Tyra East complex include an 18,188t gas processing topside for the Tyra East G platform, two wellhead topsides for Tyra East B (1,763t) and C (1,366t), and a 2,480t riser topside at Tyra East E.

 The project also includes two 1,421t and 1,488t respective wellhead topsides for Tyra West B and C, along with a 335t riser topside at Tyra West E. Two new 100m-long connecting bridges, a 449m-long flare stack will be built for Tyra East, while Tyra West will feature four bridges ranging between 60m to 1,102m.

 Six new module support frames, with a total weight of 1,289t, will be fabricated in order to elevate the existing platforms by 13m.

 The jackets of the existing four wellhead platforms and two riser platforms will be extended by 10m.
 A total of 50,000t of facilities, including four wellheads and six riser topsides associated with connecting bridges, will be decommissioned.
 A number of processing and accommodation amenities will be refurbished as part of the project.

 The new infrastructure is expected to encourage operators to undertake new gas projects in the northern North Sea.

-The EPCC client was pleased with performance in delivering valves on time for packages 1 & 2.
-Follow on packages are currently ongoing for this end user
+The EPC client was pleased with performance in delivering valves & project deliverables on time for these packages.